Jammy2211/PyAutoLens/docs/overview/overview_1_lensing.rst

   :width: 400
   :alt: Alternative text

-If you are unfamilar with strong lensing and not clear what the above quantities or plots mean, fear not, in chapter 1 of the **HowToLens** lecture series we'll take you through strong lensing theory in detail, whilst teaching you how to use **PyAutoLens** at the same time!
+If you are unfamiliar with strong lensing and not clear what the above quantities or plots mean, fear not, in chapter 1 of the **HowToLens** lecture series we'll take you through strong lensing theory in detail, whilst teaching you how to use **PyAutoLens** at the same time!
 Checkout the `tutorials <https://pyautolens.readthedocs.io/en/latest/tutorials/howtolens.html>`_ section of the readthedocs!